-The cell is the smallest living unit of your body, but you can take a super close look at it today!
+The cell is the smallest living unit of your body, but you can take a close-up look at it today!
 All parts of the cell have important jobs, but they also work together.
-With a fun and simple pizza-making activity, we can learn all about cell anatomy!
+With a fun and simple pizza-making activity, we can learn all about cell anatomy.

 Just like your body, your cells have little organs that work together.
 These mini organs are called organelles.

 Here are some ingredients that are similar to the shape of cell organelles.